danbev/learning-quantum-computing/README.md

 ```

 #### Swap Gate
-Takes 2 qbits and swaps their state.
+Takes 2 qubits and swaps their state.
 ```
      1 0 0 0
 S = (0 0 1 0)